robaru/sofamyroom/README.md

 make debug
 ```

-You can also build it in Unittest mode, to check the validity of SofaMyRoom functions.
+You can also build it in Unittest mode, to check the validity of sofamyroom functions.
 Type the following command:

 ```matlab
 make test